UABC Library Facebook Blackboard Platform Quehacer Institutional Email University Gazette UABC

 Public Sector:

-• Health Sector: IMSS, ISSSTE, ISSSTECALI, Secretariat of Health
+• Health sector: IMSS, ISSSTE, ISSSTECALI, Ministry of Health

-• Childcare units of DIF, IMSS, ISSSTE system
+• Childcare centers in the DIF, IMSS, and ISSSTE systems

 • Sports centers